-• Unit 1 - Oral test: 7-9 minutes (Foundation tier); 10-12 minutes (Higher tier).
-Three tasks: one role play, one photo card discussion, one conversation.
-(April/May Y11)

-25% Listening: (Summer Y11)

-• Unit 2 - Assessment of 35 minutes (Foundation tier) or 45 minutes (Higher tier)

-25% Reading: (Summer Y11)

-• Unit 3 - Assessment of 1 hour (Foundation tier) or 1 hour 15 minutes (Higher tier)

-25% Writing: (Summer Y11)

-• Unit 4 - Assessment of 1 hour 15 minutes (Foundation tier) or 1 hour 30 minutes (Highe
+- Unit 1 Oral test: 7-9 minutes (Foundation tier); 10-12 minutes (Higher tier).
+Three tasks: one • role play, one photo card discussion, one conversation.
+(April/May Y11) - 25% Listening: (Summer Y11) - Unit 2 Assessment of 35 minutes (Foundation tier) or 45 minutes (Higher tier) - 25% Reading: (Summer Y11) - Unit 3 Assessment of 1 hour (Foundation tier) or 1 hour 15 minutes (Higher tier) 25% Writing: (Summer Y11) - Unit 4 Assessment of 1 hour 15 minutes (Foundation tier) or 1 hour 30 minutes (Higher tier) SPIRE

 To be successful, pupils must be willing to develop their desire to communicate: using a language is a social activity and language learning will lead to social interaction in the class.
-Pupils must therefore be willing to narrate and express points of view and when they listen to others, to draw conclusions.
-They must be willing to work in a team, take risks, enjoy a challenge and participate.
+Pupils must then willing to narrate and express points of view and when they listen to others, to draw conclusions. must be willing to work in a team, take risks, enjoy a challenge and participate.
 They must acquire skills to give themselves a global edge by being culturally open-minded and get beneath the surface.
 An ability to organise revision time, persevere, seek out information and review one's own learning over the course is essential.